Prices have been updated to reflect current (April 2019) rates

 We walked the Main Street of town with our grocery bags observing tourist stores selling t-shirts and other gimmicky items, chocolate shops, ice cream shops, trendy over-priced restaurants, a casino and lots and lots of tour companies offering excursions to the National Glacier Park to see the enormous glacier Perito Moreno.
 Similar to El Chaltén this town has an inauthentic feel, largely catering to tourism, though this town is much larger than the pint-sized El Chaltén.
 Since we have entered Patagonia we have also observed a different breed of traveler.
 This region attracts a wealthier crowd and a larger croudof older travelers--middle-aged to even some in their 70's who don their name brand expensive hiking gear.
 Scott's is confident that their hiking won't be used for more than 2 or three days.
 They would have been better off bringing their old sweatshirts since the packaged tours they doing involve little, if any, actual extreme conditions.
 There are also more Americans here than we've run into in any other country.
 It is always surprising to over hear conversations in english and actually understand what they are saying!
 That is not to say the budget backpacker can't be found, they are just not as prevalent as in Bolivia and Peru.

 While in El Chaltén we had met a backpacker on our Mt.Fitz Roy hike who had strongly suggested we do the mini excursion of the Perito Moreno glacier while in El Calafate.
 We heeded his suggestion and found a tour company on the main strip of town called Hielo y Aventura (Ice and Adventure).
 We booked the mini-trekking trip of the glacier for the following day.
 The trip included transportation, stops and scenic view points, a boat ride, crampons and an hour and half trek on the Perito Moreno glacier.
-The tour cost 1,500 pesos per person (plus 260 pesos pp for the park entrance fee).
-This amounts to $110/person, whereas 4 years ago it would have been over $400--thank you inflation an the recent introduction of the blue market for the $ USD.
+The tour cost $102 USD per person (plus $11 USD for the park entrance fee).
+This amounts to $113/person (Please note: the prices have been converted into USD using April 2019 conversion rates).

 Feeling confident and excited with our glacier hike for the following day we returned to our hostel, sat outside in the beautiful weather, split a bottle of wine (Malbec of course) and caught up on some internet time.
 The Internet in El Chaltén, and here, is provided by satellite and is incredibly slow and unreliable.